Specification comparison: Hyundai Venue vs rivals

 The Hyundai Venue appears slightly smaller than its rivals and the 57mm height difference to the EcoSport is particularly telling.
 However, the EcoSport is 2mm narrower than the Venue, while the Nexon’s wheelbase is 2mm shorter than the Hyundai’s.
 Expect the Hyundai to offer comparatively less leg room, shoulder room and headroom than the XUV300, which is the widest and has the longest wheelbase as well.
 The Maruti Vitara Brezza sits above the Venue in size, especially in with regards to its overall height, but is smaller than the others.

 Coming to the SUV’s wheels, the EcoSport and XUV have 17-inch alloys on top-spec variants while the Venue, Brezza and Nexon make do with 16-inchers.
 In terms of ground clearance, the Nexon leads the standings with its 209mm figure.
 The Venue's 190mm ground clearance merely betters that of the Mahindra XUV300, which is the lowest among compact SUVs.
-Talking practicality, the Venue’s 350-litre boot is on the larger side, if a size down on the Nexon's 405-litre luggage bay.
+Talking practicality, the Venue’s 350-litre boot is on the larger side; it equals the Nexon's capacity and is just 2 litres less than the EcoSport's luggage bay.

 |Hyundai Venue vs rivals: Dimensions|